 - Sialons – Ian Brown video clips: watch videos of Dr Ian Brown talking about sialons and then answer a series of graded questions related to the content.

-- Investigating temperature: view the interactive Temperature – the hot and cold and participate in a class discussion.
+- Investigating temperature: view the interactive Temperature – the hot and the cold and participate in a class discussion.

 - Liquid nitrogen demonstrations: observe a teacher demonstrating changes in the properties of common substances when cooled with liquid nitrogen.